shikijs/twoslash/.changeset/unlucky-keys-sing.md

 ---
 "shiki-twoslash": patch
+"remark-shiki-twoslash": patch
 ---

-shiki-twoslash: fix HTML comment syntax when we can't find a language for the code sample
+shiki-twoslash: fix HTML comment syntax when we can't find a language for the code sample.
+Use correct cache path after splitting based on `node_modules`